But ask how large, and that agreement gives way to a broad range of opinions.

 Below find links to more information regarding the projections referenced in this article:

-Base case projections were chosen when available.
+Base case projections chosen when available.
 All projections assume intrastate play only.

 *Blue Sky numbers per on updated projections issued after Black Friday.
 Blue Sky offered a 10-year horizon toward maturity; we took their Year 5 number for a more like-to-like comparison with other forecasts.